Blazemeter/taurus/site/dat/docs/PassFail.md

 services:
 - module: passfail
   criteria:
-  - avg-rt of Sample Label>150ms for 10s, stop as failed
+  - avg-rt of IndexPage>150ms for 10s, stop as failed
-  - fail of Sample Label>50% for 10s, stop as failed
+  - fail of CheckoutPage>50% for 10s, stop as failed
 ```

 The above example use short form for criteria, its general format is